-- Use the General screen to enable WiFi, enter the SSID and select the wireless security mode (Section 7.2 on page 86). - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 7.3 on page 91). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 7.4 on page 95). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.5 on page 96). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.6 on page 98). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 99). - Use the Channel Status screen to scan WiFi channel noises and view the results (Section 7.8 on page 102). - Use the Band Steering screen to allow dual-band wireless client devices, to use the less-congested and higher capacity 5 GHz band, leaving the more crowded 2.4 GHz band available for legacy clients (Section 7.9 on page 102).
+- Use the General screen to enable WiFi, enter the SSID and select the wireless security mode (Section 7.2 on page 89). - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 7.3 on page 94). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 7.4 on page 97). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 7.5 on page 98). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in wireless networks for multimedia applications (Section 7.6 on page 100). - Use the Others screen to configure wireless advanced features, such as the RTS/CTS Threshold (Section 7.7 on page 101). - Use the Channel Status screen to scan WiFi channel noises and view the results (Section 7.8 on page 103). - Use the MESH screen to allow wireless clients to roam seamlessly between Mesh supported devices in your Mesh network by using the same SSID and WiFi password as well as allow dual-band wireless client devices, to use the less-congested and higher capacity 5 GHz band, leaving the more crowded 2.4 GHz band available for legacy clients.
+(Section 7.9 on page 104).